elizabethsong/page-rank/README.md

 INFO:root:rank=8 pagerank=0.0007870369008742273 url=www.lawfareblog.com/atomwaffen-division-member-pleads-guilty-firearms-charge
 INFO:root:rank=9 pagerank=0.0007856971933506429 url=www.lawfareblog.com/waiving-imminent-threat-test-cia-drone-strikes-pakistan
 ```
+Note, many of these search results do not contain the keyword directly in the URL and instead includes "drone," "drones," etc. which are similar keywords to "weapons."

 Alternatively, run make_personalization_vector function to filter and search.
 This command returns web pages that are important if other coronavirus webpages think it's important.